Image

 hero landing page (alternative 7)

-Early Action and Risk Tracking Hub (eEARTH)
+Early Action & Risk Tracking Hub (eEARTH)

 From local disputes to great power competition, resources increasingly define modern conflict.
 Climate shocks – floods destroying harvests, droughts emptying reservoirs – can amplify tensions and provoke deadly violence. eEARTH fuses cutting-edge data analytics with political expertise to monitor such risks and detect warning signals before conflict explodes.